pritam001/vidzy/README.md

 ---------------------------------------
 How do we populate our MongoDB database with some documents?
 MongoDB has a shell that you can access using Terminal on Mac or Command Prompt on Windows.
 However, working with shell is not very user-friendly.
 So, to make our job easier, we’re going to use a free tool called RoboMongo.
 Head over to http://robomongo.org and download RoboMongo for your operating system.

-1.Launch RoboMongo.
+1. Launch RoboMongo.
 You’ll see a dialog box for connecting to a MongoDB server.

-2.Click the Create link on the top.
+2. Click the Create link on the top.

     Change the name of this connection from New Connection to localhost.
     Note the address of the connection.
 It points to localhost:27017.
     By default, MongoDB starts on port 27017.

-3.If you click the Test button, you may get an error like “Authorization skipped by you”.
+3. If you click the Test button, you may get an error like “Authorization skipped by you”.
 Don’t worry about it.
 You’ll be able to connect to your local MongoDB regardless.

-4.Save the connection settings.
+4. Save the connection settings.
 Back in the Connect dialog box, connect to localhost.

-5.From the View menu, tick Explorer if it’s not already ticked.
+5. From the View menu, tick Explorer if it’s not already ticked.